gciruelos/quiver/README.md

 * Vertices are conditions, and
 * Edges are side effects.

-The program will flow through that graph, jumping from vertex to vertex.
+The execution will flow through that graph, jumping from vertex to vertex.
 Each vertex has two outgoing edges, one will be followed if the condition in the vertex is true, the other if the condition is false.

 A program in Quiver is a list of nodes.
 Each node has